Gong Li: 1990–1999: Fifth generation filmmakers and international spotlight

 In 1993, she received a New York Film Critics Circle award for her role in Farewell My Concubine (1993).
 Directed by Chen Kaige, the film was her first major role with a director other than Zhang Yimou.
 In the same year, she was awarded with the Berlinale Camera at the 43rd Berlin International Film Festival.
 Premiere ranked her performance in Farewell My Concubine as the 89th greatest performance of all time.
 She also worked with renowned director Stephen Chow in comedy films God of Gamblers III: Back to Shanghai (1991) and Flirting Scholar (1993).
 Immune to political repercussions because of her fame, Gong Li began criticizing the censorship policy in China.
 Her films Farewell My Concubine and The Story of Qiu Ju were initially banned in China for being thinly veiled critiques of the Chinese government.
 Regarding the sexual content in Ju Dou, Chinese censorship deemed the film "a bad influence on the physical and spiritual health of young people."

-In 1994, Gong played Jia Zhen, the wife of Xu Fugui, in the drama To Live, which won the Grand Prix at the 1994 Cannes Film Festival.
+In 1994, Gong played Jiazhen, the wife of Xu Fugui, in the drama To Live, which won the Grand Prix at the 1994 Cannes Film Festival.
 She was also nominated for the Chlotrudis Awards for Best Actress.
 In 1995, Gong starred in Shanghai Triad, during her breakup with Zhang Yimou, in which she played a seductive stage queen.
 The film won the Technical Grand Prize of Cannes Film Festival, the National Board of Review for Best Foreign Language film, and was nominated for the Golden Globe Award for Best Foreign Language Film.